 Anne Phelan is a Professor in the Department of Curriculum and Pedagogy, and co-Director of the Centre for the Study of Teacher Education, at the University of British Columbia.
+She is also Honorary Professor in the Department of Policy and Leadership at the Education University of Hong Kong.
 Her research focuses on the intellectual and political freedom of K-12 teachers and on the creation of teacher education programs and policies that support that end.
 Her work has explored (a) the relationship between language, subjectivity, and practice; and (b) the dynamic of judgment and responsibility; and (c) the paradoxes of autonomy (creativity and resistance) in teacher education and in professional life.
 Her current SSHRC-funded research, with Dr. Melanie Janzen (University of Manitoba), examines the anxiety of obligation in teaching and its relationship to teacher attrition.

 Phelan, A., Pinar, W., Ng-A-Fook, N., and Kane, R. (Eds.)
 (Forthcoming).
 Reconceptualizing Teacher Education Worldwide: A Canadian Contribution to a Global Challenge.

 Clarke, M., Phelan, A., Back, S. (Eds.)
 (2018).
 The Virtues of Initial Teacher Education: Ethical Practice in an Era of Performativity.
 Research in Education: Theory, Policy and Practice, April.

 Clarke, M. & Phelan, A. (2017).
 Teacher Education and the Political: The Power of Negative Thinking.
 London: Routledge Press.